thakkarparth007/qwiz-kid/README.md

 	* options:			```[]```
 	* answer
 	* explanation		(optional `text`)
+	* timelimit			(`number`.
+Number of seconds after which the user isn't allowed to answer. -1 if no such limit should be applied.)
 	* votes: 			```[{ username: '', type: {1 or -1}	}]```
 	* corattempts		(correct attempts : `number`)
 	* incorattempts	(incorrect attempts : `number`)